Facula PHP Framework

 If you already have a MVC project, you can still use your old libraries and even frameworks.
-And only let Facula to help you to handle tasks you want.
+And only let Facula to help you to handle tasks as you wish.

 For example, you can disable all function cores and just let Facula to manage your project file as a autoloader.

-Facula core basically is a component loader, which load up component according your configuartion and get them ready to use.
+Facula core basically is a component loader, which load up components according your configuartion and get them ready to use.

 Please see the example project in